Benedict Cumberbatch: Personal life

 While in KwaZulu-Natal, South Africa, in 2005, Cumberbatch and two friends (Theo and Denise Black) were abducted, after bursting a tyre, and held at gunpoint by a group of locals.
 Eventually their abductors drove them into unsettled territory and set them free without explanation.
 Cumberbatch said of the incident: "It taught me that you come into this world as you leave it, on your own.
 It's made me want to live a life less ordinary."
 Before the burst tyre, they had been listening to "How to Disappear Completely" by Radiohead.
 Following this experience, whenever Cumberbatch hears the song it "reminds [him] of a sense of reality ... [and] a reason for hope".

 He subscribes to Buddhist philosophy and has expressed affinity for meditation and mindfulness.

-Cumberbatch was in a twelve-year-long relationship with actress Olivia Poulet, from his time at Manchester University until 2010.
+Cumberbatch was in a 12-year-long relationship with actress Olivia Poulet, from his time at Manchester University until 2010.

 Cumberbatch is married to English theatre and opera director Sophie Hunter.
-Their engagement was announced in the "Forthcoming Marriages" section of The Times on 5 November 2014, after a seventeen-year friendship.
-On 14 February 2015, the couple married at the 12th-century Church of St. Peter and St. Paul in Mottistone on the Isle of Wight followed by a reception at Mottistone Manor.
+Their engagement was announced in the "Forthcoming Marriages" section of The Times on 5 November 2014, after a 17-year friendship.
+On 14 February 2015, the couple married at the 12th-century St Peter and St Paul's Church in Mottistone on the Isle of Wight followed by a reception at Mottistone Manor.
 They have three sons.
+During the COVID-19 pandemic, Cumberbatch and his family lived in New Zealand, where Cumberbatch had been filming The Power of the Dog.

+In 2019, Cumberbatch hit and injured a cyclist while driving down a country lane on the Isle of Wight in his 4x4 Lamborghini Urus.